-Step 41 - Locate the adhesive pull-tabs
+Step 33 - Locate the adhesive strips

 - (i) The battery is secured to the rear case with four pieces of stretch-release adhesive-two on the bottom edge of the battery, and two on the top edge. - Each piece of adhesive has a black pull-tab at the end, which is lightly adhered to the edge of the battery. - (i) In the following steps, you'll pull each tab to slowly stretch out the adhesive underneath the battery.
-These "command-strip" style adhesives lose their stick when stretched, so you can remove the battery with ease. - (i) If the strips break, don't panic!
+These "commandstrip" style adhesives lose their stick when stretched, so you can remove the battery with ease. - (i) If the strips break, don't panic!
 They don't always work as intended.
 Keep reading for tips on removing broken strips.

-Step 42 - Remove the stretch-release adhesive
+Step 34 - Remove the stretch-release adhesive

-- Peel down the first battery adhesive pull-tab to un-stick it from the bottom edge of the battery. - Caution: Don't jab the battery with any sharp tools.
+- Peel down the first battery adhesive pull-tab to un-stick it from the bottom edge of the battery. - 3 Space is tight around some parts of the battery.
+It may help to slide an opening pick between the battery and its adhesive to help separate the adhesive.

+Caution: Don't jab the battery with any sharp tools.
 A punctured battery may leak dangerous chemicals or catch fire.